galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 - [State Management in ViewModels](/posts/state-management-in-viewmodels)
 - [State Management in Jetpack Compose](/posts/state-management-in-jetpack-compose)

-I hope you find this useful in your Android Development Journey! 🚀
+Feel free to comment below if you have any questions!

-Feel free to comment below if you have any questions or suggestions! 🙌
+By the way, I'm also on [Twitter](https://twitter.com/galex) and [LinkedIn](https://www.linkedin.com/in/agherschon/), so feel free to connect there too!

-Cheers! 🍻
+Stay tuned for more posts on Android Development! 🚀